 The freshman adjusted beautifully to the ball over his right shoulder, bringing it in and sprinting for a 70-yard touchdown.
 Fans cheered and hollered for the young wideout, realizing he might be the Cougars' next great receiver.

-.
+Another receiver who had a spectacular day was junior All-American Marquess Wilson.
 The lanky receiver, who had 65 yards on four receptions, made several stunning catches all day with two of them going for touchdowns.
 Wilson seems to have developed a close bond with Marks as they joked around before talking to the media, debating who deserves more TV time.

 "This offense is designed for everyone to touch the ball," Wilson said.
 "Anyone is capable of making a big play, which shows we have a lot of playmakers on this team."

 The two explosive receivers with exuberant personalities made big plays all afternoon.

 WSU HEAD MAN Mike Leach reiterated after practice that a starting quarterback has not been named.
 Both quarterbacks had stellar afternoons, neither outperforming the other.